currawong-project/libcw/notes.md

 - All outputs must be set via var_set() call, otherwise proc's that rely on noticing changed variables will not work.
-For example the 'print' proc does not work for record,midi,audio because in general these types are not set via calls to var_set().
+For example the logging and the 'print' proc does not work for record,midi,audio because in general these types are not set via calls to var_set().

 - The following two tasks need more consideration.
 As it is variables assume that aggregate